spacian/lazygit-for-everyone/README.md

 ## Features

 This extension is a wrapper for `lazygit` (https://github.com/jesseduffield/lazygit).
-It should work on both Windows and Unix systems, utilizing `powershell` or `bash` respectively.
+It should work on both Windows and Unix systems, utilizing `cmd` and `bash` respectively.

 The extension provides five commands: